Advanced Leadership Academy

 Students will complete an EQ-i 2.0 assessment at the start of the program.
 Each student will receive their results as part of an EQ-i 2.0 Leadership profile, which compares individual assessment results to those of more than 200 leaders in positions from mid-management to senior leadership roles from a variety of industries across the United States.
 This EQ-i 2.0 Leadership Profile measures the main composite and subscales used in the standard assessment against four key dimensions of leadership — Authenticity, Coaching, Insight and Innovation — to provide insight into specific leadership strengths and areas for improvement.
 Along with this individual report, participants will receive a one-hour personal debrief from Certified Professional Coach Kevin Ciccotti.

-The program includes two 50-minute, one-on-one coaching sessions with Certified Professional Coach Kevin Ciccotti.
+Two 50-minute, one-on-one coaching sessions with Certified Professional Coach Kevin Ciccotti may be added for an additional cost.
 These sessions are incorporated to support leaders in implementing the tools and strategies learned in the program.
 Participants will be guided to examine successes and challenges with fresh perspectives, while working through obstacles they may be experiencing.

 The coaching sessions are provided via teleconference, and students will be given a recording of each.
 Students will be provided with scheduling information during the first class, and the sessions may be scheduled at mutually agreed upon times between the instructor and the student during the course of the program.